AmericanGeezus/TeamsFunctions/docs/Get-TeamsCP.md

 ## NOTES
 This script is indulging the lazy admin.
-It behaves like Get-CsOnlineVoiceRoutingPolicy with a twist:
+It behaves like Get-CsOnlineVoiceRoute with a twist:
 If more than three results are found, a reduced set of Parameters are shown for better visibility:
-Get-CsOnlineVoiceRoutingPolicy | Where-Object Identity -NE 'Global' | Select-Object Identity, Description, OnlinePstnUsages
+Get-CsTeamsCallingPolicy | Select-Object Identity, Description, BusyOnBusyEnabledType

 ## RELATED LINKS